dafeixiao/petpiv/README.md

 4, run infer_locnet.ipynb.
 It applies the trained network to localize particles in experimental data.
 The ouput is a localizaiton list file.

-5, run link.ipynb.
-It takes the localizaiton list file and generate particle trajectories using a four-frame tracking algorithm (adapted from https://github.com/ronshnapp/MyPTV).
+5, run alignment.ipynb.
+It builds the registration/alignment between PET-PIV localizaitons and shake-the-box localizaitons (4-camera references).
+In trackign mode, this is optional and can be used for validation.
+In field mode, this is mandatory to generate high-quality training data.

-6, alignment.ipynb
+6, run link.ipynb.
+It takes the (aligned) localizaiton list file and generate particle trajectories using a four-frame tracking algorithm (adapted from https://github.com/ronshnapp/MyPTV).
+The output includes velocities.

-7, CCM/CCM_v2_J.m
+7, run CCM/CCM_v2_J.m.
+It takes the tracked velocities and generate volumetric velocity fields.

 # field mode